 Los Angeles County is the most populous county in the nation with over 10 million people residing within its borders.
 To inform the public of available services, the Board of Supervisors ordered the preparation of this Guide to County Services.
-This is an update of earlier editions, and the information included was current at the time of publication.
+This guide is an update of earlier editions, and this digital version will be updated as additional information becomes available.